-In addition to the foregoing, specific presentations are given on the Company's different business areas and other relevant aspects (regulatory compliance, cybersecurity, digitalization plans, data protection, changes in sector legislation, etc.), in order to improve the directors' knowledge of the Company.
-These presentations are given by the direct heads of the respective departments involved, to attain greater communication between the directors and the Company's functional areas.
+In addition to the foregoing, the Board, at its first meeting of the year, approved a schedule of the meetings it is intended to hold during the year and the items to be discussed at the meetings, to permit better planning, and specific presentations at Board meetings are arranged on the Company's different business areas and other relevant aspects (regulatory compliance, cybersecurity, digitalization plans, data protection, changes in sector legislation, etc.), in order to improve the directors' knowledge of the Company.
+These presentations, which are given by the direct heads of the respective departments involved, also achieve greater communication between the directors and the Company's functional areas.

-In 2020, a specific software application was developed and given to the directors.
-It facilitates the duties of the directors in general and, in particular, their right to information, since, through this software tool, they may access, from anywhere in the world and in multiple languages, the information necessary to prepare the forthcoming meetings of the Board of Directors and its committees as per the respective agendas, as well as the entire historical repository of corporate documentation and the aforementioned presentations that have been given to the Board, with the highest cybersecurity guarantees.
+Likewise, to make the information and documentation necessary for deliberations and decisionmaking available to the directors, a specific software application is used.
+This facilitates the duties of the directors in general and, in particular, their right to information, since, through this software tool, they may access, from anywhere in the world and in multiple languages, the information necessary to prepare the forthcoming meetings of the Board of Directors and its committees as per the respective agendas, as well as the entire historical repository of corporate documentation and the aforementioned presentations that have been given to the Board, with the highest cybersecurity guarantees.

-C.1.36 State whether the company has established rules whereby directors must provide information regarding and, if applicable resign, in circumstances that may damage the company's standing and reputation:
+C.1.36 State whether the company has established rules whereby directors must provide information regarding and, if applicable, resign, in circumstances that affect them, related or not to their actions in the company, and that may harm the company's name and reputation: